GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ## What is INP?

-INP aims to represent a page's overall responsiveness.
-It does so by measuring every click, tap, and keyboard interaction made on a page.
-Every keyboard, click, or tap interaction can be considered an _INP candidate_.
+INP aims to represent a page's overall responsiveness, and **only measures the following interaction types:**

+- Clicking with a mouse.
+- Tapping on a device with a touchscreen.
+- Pressing a key on either a physical or onscreen keyboard.

+Each of these interaction types can be considered an _INP candidate_.
 The INP candidate with the longest interaction latency for the current page is generally chosen as the page's INP.

 ### What is an interaction?